 2. Unfortunately, cyclosporine A can also cause over 60 other side effects (high blood pressure, blurred vision, chest pain, drowsiness, headaches, etc.)

 3. Cyclosporine A is an SFRP1* inhibitor.

-> SFRP1 is a protein that blocks the Wnt molecular pathway which is vital for many tissues, including hair.
-Clearly then, anything that can inhibit SFRP1 might also help hair grow.
-So the new aim is that WAY–316606 can produce the same (or greater) hair growth enhancing effects as cyclosporine A but without the side effects.
+* SFRP1 is a protein that blocks the Wnt molecular pathway.
+The Wnt molecular pathway is vital for many tissues, including hair.
+Clearly then, anything that can inhibit SFRP1, might also help hair grow.
+So the new hope is that WAY–316606 can produce the same (or greater) hair growth enhancing effects as cyclosporine A but without the side effects.

-> So far, the research has only been carried out in a lab, so that's why clinical (human) trials are now needed.
+So far, the research has only been carried out in a lab, so that's why clinical (human) trials are now needed.
 But, if these clinical trials are successful, then the team at Manchester University might have finally found a real hair loss cure!

 However, don't raise your hopes up too high just yet.
 There are five big issues I think you should know about:

 In the journal article "Statistics" section, it states: "All experiments used HFs (hair follicles) from at least three individual male patient samples."